North Atlantic Right Whale

 About The Species

-The North Atlantic right whale is one of the world’s most endangered large whale species, with only about 400 whales remaining.
-Two other species of right whale exist in the world’s oceans: the North Pacific right whale, which is found in the Pacific Ocean, and the southern right whale, which is found in the southern hemisphere.
-Right whales are baleen whales, feeding on shrimp-like krill and small fish by straining huge volumes of ocean water through their baleen plates, which act like a sieve.
+The North Atlantic right whale is one of the world’s most endangered large whale species, with less than 400 individuals remaining.
+Two other species of right whales exist: the North Pacific right whale, which is found in the North Pacific Ocean, and the Southern right whale, which is found in the southern hemisphere.
+Right whales are baleen whales, feeding on copepods (tiny crustaceans) by straining huge volumes of ocean water through their baleen plates, which act like a sieve.

 By the early 1890s, commercial whalers had hunted right whales in the Atlantic to the brink of extinction.
 Whaling is no longer a threat, but human interactions still present the greatest danger to this species.
-Entanglement in fishing gear and vessel strikes are among the leading causes of North Atlantic right whale mortality.
-Increasing ocean noise levels from human activities interferes with whale communication, and is also a concern.
+Entanglement in fishing gear and vessel strikes are the leading causes of North Atlantic right whale mortality.
+Increasing ocean noise levels from human activities are also a concern since the noise may interfere with right whale communication and increase their stress levels.

 NOAA Fisheries and our partners are dedicated to conserving and rebuilding the North Atlantic right whale population.
-We use a variety of innovative techniques to study, protect, and rescue these endangered whales.
-We engage our partners as we develop regulations and management plans that foster healthy fisheries and reduce the risk of entanglements, create whale-safe shipping practices, and reduce ocean noise.
+We use a variety of innovative techniques to study, protect, and recover these endangered whales.
+We engage our partners, including the fishing and shipping industries, as we develop regulations and management plans that foster healthy fisheries and reduce the risk of entanglements, slow down vessel traffic, and reduce ocean noise.

 - Throughout Its Range